Houston vs. Auburn Predictions & Picks - NCAA Tournament Second Round

 Houston vs. Auburn Predictions & Picks: Spread, Total - NCAA Tournament Second Round

-Saturday's game features the Houston Cougars (32-3) and the Auburn Tigers (21-12) squaring off at Legacy Arena at BJCC (on March 18) at 7:10 PM ET.
-This matchup, according to our computer prediction, will result in a 72-64 win for Houston.
+Saturday's game between the Houston Cougars (32-3) and Auburn Tigers (21-12) going head to head at Legacy Arena at BJCC has a projected final score of 72-64 (according to our computer prediction) in favor of Houston, who is listed as the favorite by our model.
+The game will start at 7:10 PM ET on March 18.

-According to our computer prediction, Houston is a good bet to cover the spread, which is currently listed at 5.5.
+Based on our computer prediction, Houston is a good bet to cover the point spread, which currently sits at 5.5.
 The two sides are projected to go over the 132.5 total.

 Houston vs. Auburn Game Info & Odds